Remove frames

 Ethshar

-I do intend to keep writing Ethshar stories, but due to their low market value, they'll only happen when I can afford to waste enough time to write one, and they'll probably all be done as reader-supported serials.
+I do intend to keep writing Ethshar stories, but due to their low market value, they'll only happen when I can afford to waste enough time to write one.

 The Exile and the Empire